admin-cf-1/cardano-coin-selection/information/specification.md

       * A set of **_change values_**, where each change value is simply a [coin amount](#coin-amount).

-        Represents the amount of change to be returned to the wallet.
+        Represents the change to be returned to the wallet.

 ## Failure Modes